Columbus County License Hearing Guide

 What It Is

 • Lower Burden of Proof: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The DMV only needs to prove by a preponderance of the evidence (meaning it's more likely than not) that you were driving while impaired.
+The DMV only needs to show that it is more likely than not that you were driving while impaired.

 How to Prepare